uermel/chimerax-ome-zarr/README.md

 2. Download the most recent build from the [releases page.](https://github.com/czimaginginstitute/chimerax-ome-zarr/releases)
 3. Run the following command in the ChimeraX command prompt to install the plugin:
 ```
-toolshed install /path/to/ChimeraX_OME_Zarr-0.1-py3-none-any.whl
+toolshed install /path/to/ChimeraX_OME_Zarr-0.4-py3-none-any.whl
 ```
 4. Restart ChimeraX
-5. Optional: If using MacOS, any environment variables necessary for AWS authentication should be set in the shell that runs ChimeraX, or set in /Users/$USERNAME$/.zprofile

 ## Usage

 This plugin integrates with the ChimeraX `open`-command.
-Currently, the smallest scale is loaded by default.
-Users can specify the scale to load using the `scales` flag and a comma-separated list of scale indeces.
-The remote store type can be specified using the `fs` flag.
-Currently, only `s3` is supported.

-### Examples:

-**Open a local zarr file**
+**To open a local OME-Zarr file:**
 ```
-open /path/to/file.zarr format zarr
+open /path/to/file.zarr
 ```

-**Open a zarr file from S3** (will use default AWS profile, set environment variable `AWS_PROFILE` in the shell that runs ChimeraX to change)
+**To open a remote OME-Zarr file:**
 ```
-open bucket-name/path/to/file.zarr format zarr fs s3
+open ngff:s3://bucket-name/path/to/file.zarr
 ```

-**Open a zarr file from S3, load 3 scales**
+**To open a remote OME-Zarr file and load specific scales:**
 ```
-open bucket-name/path/to/file.zarr format zarr fs s3 scales 0,1,2
+open ngff:s3://bucket-name/path/to/file.zarr scales 1,2
 ```

+**NOTE:** in order to open files from remote locations other than S3, you may have to install additional python packages (e.g. `smbprotocol` for SAMBA shares).

 ### Zarr store backend authentication

-Authentication to the Zarr storage backend (e.g. S3) may fail if ChimeraX is launched without the appropriate environment variables set.
-To prevent, launch
+Authentication to the Zarr storage backend (e.g. S3) may fail if ChimeraX is launched without the appropriate environment variables present.
-ChimeraX from terminal or use the command `envfile set` to provide a file that can be sourced to provide the correct environment.

-For example, on MacOS using zsh:
+#### MacOS
+To prevent auth problems, make sure necessary environment variables are set in `~/.zprofile`.
+This plugin will attempt to set these variables automatically if they are not present.

+Alternatively, launch ChimeraX from a shell that has the necessary environment variables set.
+Typically the executable should exist in a location similar to:
 ```
-envfile set /Users/example.user/.zprofile
+/Applications/ChimeraX-1.7.1.app/Contents/bin/ChimeraX
 ```

-The location of this file is stored as a ChimeraX setting and can be printed using `envfile get` or cleared using `envfile clear`.